Skip to Main Content

 Best for unique coverage options

 Why Allstate made our list: For more specialized homeowners insurance, Illinois property owners should consider Allstate.
 Allstate may be a good choice if you’re looking for more unique insurance options, like electronic data recovery or coverage for your yard and garden, musical instruments, or sports equipment.
 And although the average premium is already lower than the state’s average, there are numerous discounts that may help you save even more.
-However, customers who value strong digital service may want to consider other providers, as J.D.
-Power ranked Allstate below average for its digital experience.
+Additionally, customers who value strong digital service may find Allstate an appealing option as it ranks above average in the J.D.
+Power Insurance Digital Experience Study.
 It also scored just below the segment average in the 2023 J.D.
 Power U.S. Home Insurance Study.

 Who Allstate may be good for: If you're looking for something a little more robust than your standard cookie-cutter policy, you may want to consider Allstate.
 The company’s healthy handful of optional coverages could enable you to build a policy that better suits your needs.